Snap election: Philippines

-The Philippines has used the presidential system with fixed terms more much of its history.
+The Philippines has used the presidential system with fixed terms imposed for more of its history than not.
 This means that Congress cannot be dissolved, and that "snap elections" as understood under the parliamentary system cannot be invoked.
 However, during the presidency of Ferdinand Marcos, the constitution starting from 1973, and first applied in 1978, placed the country under the semi-presidential system of government, where the Batasang Pambansa (parliament) can be dissolved.
-During the operation of that constitution, the parliament was not dissolved, but Marcos, who had earlier been elected in 1981 for a six-year term, asked parliament to move the 1987 presidential election to 1986, in response to growing social unrest, political and economic crises, political instability, and deteriorating peace and public order.
+During the operation of that constitution, the parliament was not dissolved, but Marcos, who had earlier been elected in 1981 for a six-year term, asked Parliament to move the 1987 presidential election to 1986, in response to growing social unrest, political and economic crises, political instability, and deteriorating peace and public order.

 In the Philippines, the term "snap election" often refers to the 1986 presidential election.
-Marcos was self declared the official winner of the election but was eventually ousted when allegations of fraud marred the election.
+Marcos declared himself the official winner of the election but was eventually ousted when allegations of fraud marred the election.
 A new constitution approved in 1987 reverted to the presidential system, which made future snap elections unlikely.
-Fixed presidential elections are held every six years, with legislative elections held every three years.
+Fixed presidential elections are held every six years, with legislative elections held every three years, although a unused constitutional provision exists in the contingency if both the presidency and vice presidency become vacant at the same time, with a special election for both positions to be held, provided it is not within eighteen months before the date of the next presidential election.

+On October 5, 2025, senator Alan Peter Cayetano has erged for resignation of all government officials and planning a snap election amid flood-control controversies, despite being unconstitutional.

+Sri Lanka

+As the Dominion of Ceylon, the House of Representatives, the lower house of the Parliament of Ceylon, was elected to a 5 year term, while the Senate of Ceylon, the upper house, could not be dissolved.
+The Prime Minister would request the Governor-General to dissolve the House of Representatives and call a for general election at a required time.